The Parallax II: Future Sequence: Concept and story line

-Now that the prospects have met each other, they recollect over their loses and pains and know that they must decide what to do with the new planet ("Parallax").
+Now that the prospects have met each other, they recollect over their losses and pains and know that they must decide what to do with the new planet ("Parallax").
 The story then cuts to the beginning of time and introduces "The Night Owls", the creator of all ("The Black Box").
 Prospect 2 becomes determined to destroy the Earth and so he tries to persuade Prospect 1 to join him and he agrees only because of his fear of Prospect 2.
 However, Prospect 1 internally decides to start a new life and live with his new love interest, who is never introduced in the album.
 Then another flashback takes place, Prospect 2's wife talks about how he has hurt her and left no note as to where he is.
 She then ends her own life by burning down their house ("Telos").

 The album then travels to between The Great Misdirect and The Parallax: Hypersleep Dialogues.
 Prospect 1 drowns.
 He sinks to the bottom of the ocean and is revived by a village of sea creatures.
 The creatures analyze him to understand humans while he is hypnotized through their music.
 He is then sent back to the surface and The Parallax: Hypersleep Dialogues starts ("Bloom").

 A new character known as "The Black Mask" was hired by the government to prevent the note that was left for Prospect 2's wife from being read on the old planet.
 The Black Mask never puts thought and feelings into his work.
 However, he kept the note and starts reading it years after.
 Eventually, the note gets to him and he tries to give the note to Prospect 2's wife only to find the house burned to the ground with the woman inside ("Melting City").

 Now that Prospect 2 knows to destroy humanity and he discovers that The Night Owls and Prospect 1 have betrayed him.
 On the ship there is a box with instructions in it to use a gravity tractor to tow large asteroids.
 He will tow a large asteroid between the Earth and Sun to pull the Earth into the sun.
 Before he puts the plan into action, he finds Prospect 1 (who had vanished to live his "normal" life) and gasses his house to kidnap him.
 Then the Night Owls leave the Prospects' life, departing for an unknown journey.
 Prospect 1 wakes on the ship and accepts his death and the death of humanity ("Silent Flight Parliament").